 Notices of Development of Rulemaking and Notice of Meeting/Workshop Hearing:

-The Division of Alcoholic Beverages and Tobacco announces a workshop to which all persons are invited.
+The Department of Business and Professional Regulation, Division of Alcoholic Beverages and Tobacco announces a workshop to which all persons are invited.

-A copy of the amended agenda may be obtained by contacting: Rebecca Hays, Counsel for Compliance and Regulatory Programs, at (850)717-1314 or Rebecca.Hays@myfloridalicense.com, or by using the Amended Workshop Agenda link above.
+A copy of the agenda may be obtained by contacting: Rebecca Hays, Counsel for Compliance and Regulatory Programs, at (850)717-1314 or Rebecca.Hays@myfloridalicense.com.

 Pursuant to the provisions of the Americans with Disabilities Act, any person requiring special accommodations to participate in this workshop/meeting is asked to advise the agency at least 48 hours before the workshop/meeting by contacting: Rebecca Hays, Counsel for Compliance and Regulatory Programs, at (850)717-1314 or Rebecca.Hays@myfloridalicense.com.
 If you are hearing or speech impaired, please contact the agency using the Florida Relay Service, 1(800)955-8771 (TDD) or 1(800)955-8770 (Voice).